-The myriarosed of narrow ‘roads’ rising unevenly above the harbour provide a never ending source of exercise and entertainment for locals, visitors, their visitors and of course our dog, Kezzie.
+The myriad of narrow ‘roads’ rising unevenly above the harbour provide a never ending source of exercise and entertainment for locals, visitors, their visitors and of course our dog, Kezzie.
 This morning she and I embarked upon the daily mystery tour, each pretending to the other that we had a precise grasp of our bearings.

 The paths, tracks, alleys were presumably designed to accommodate a donkey as this would have been the only way to transport heavy goods, before tiny Japanese three wheel trucks secured the contracts.
 On nearby Hydra, where no vehicles are allowed, it is still the donkeys and their expert handlers who move absolutely everything.